furacca/brivez/README.md

 # Workflow
-Brivez run analysis for all the fasta files inside `02_fasta_target`.<br>
+Brivez analyses every fasta file insiede `02_fasta_target`.<br>
-For every analysis there are multiple steps:
+Every single run follow these workflow:
-- Run Deepsig looking for Signal Peptide (can be disabled with `-a`)
+- Runs Deepsig looking for Signal Peptide (can be disabled with `-a`)
 - Uses the sequences found in the previously step
-- Domain search using the hmm file inside `01_hmm_profiles`
+- Searches for domains using the hmm file inside `01_hmm_profiles`
-  - If Brivez founds more than one file, it asks which one choose
+  - If Brivez founds more than one hmm file, it asks which one choose
 - Generates multiple output files for each fasta target
   - A file with all the domain extraced can be genereted with `-b` option